kognifai/Kognifai/README.md

 * install-module.cmd

-    This file simplifies the registration of the module in kognifai Application Framework.
+    This file simplifies the registration of the module in Kognifai Application Framework.

 * uninstall-module.cmd

-    This file simplifies the uninstallation of the module in kognifai Application Framework.
+    This file simplifies the uninstallation of the module in Kognifai Application Framework.

  ## Create Sample Poseidon Instrument
 The successfull creation of an empty Poseidon Instruments Package results a sample instrument package structure that can be populated with instruments such as dashboard instruments.
 This article provides a sample code for a platform instrument that you can use to jump-start your development.